SFULibrary/islandora_context/README.md

 ## Usage

 Install and configure.
 To create a context, go to Structure > Context and click on Add.
 The conditions and reactions listed above will appear in their respective sections of the context form.

+Some possible uses of this module are to display a certain block if an Islandora object has specific words in its MODS datastream; alter a breadcrum or the navigation menu when displaying Islandora objects that have a specific relationship in their RELS-EXT; or adding a rights statement to all objects that are in a specific collection.

 The conditions and reaction provided by this module can be used with other Context modules, such as: